by Sebastian R. Fama

-Some people like to portray marriage as an unnecessary formality.
-Still others see it as something that "was created for the benefit of men at the expense of women."
-The Church disagrees with both of these positions.
-But isn't it true, some will ask, that women are required to vow blind obedience to their husbands?
+Some think of marriage as an unnecessary formality.
+Others see it as something that "was created for the benefit of men at the expense of women."
+They claim that women are required to vow blind obedience to their husbands?
 Actually, they are not, at least not in the Catholic Church.
 While there may be some slight differences from country to country, Catholic vows essentially consist of the following:

 I, _______, take you, _______, for my lawful husband / wife, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.